input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 This layer performs two fundamental functions:

 *   Running the [Ouroboros](https://eprint.iacr.org/2016/889.pdf) consensus protocol.
-This layer takes decisions like adopting blocks, choosing between competing chains (if there are any), and decides when to produce blocks of its own; and
+This layer takes decisions like adopting blocks, choosing between competing chains (if there are any), and deciding when to produce blocks of its own; and

 *   Maintaining all the state that is required to make the decisions taken in the consensus layer.